GavinBuckley/PacifistTracker/README.md

   - Above the array there is a function with a random number generator.
 Make sure the max number is equal to the number of quips there are.
   - Save the file
   - In Modlunky, click "Refresh Mods"
-- While in game, you can press CTRL + F4 to bring up the options menu